[Last updated June 13, 2024]

 To qualify for the child and dependent care credit, the following requirements must be met:

-• •Cohabitation: The older adult has lived with the caregiver for at least six months during the tax year.
+• The older adult has lived with the caregiver for at least six months during the tax year.

 For those seeking the credit for other dependents, the following requirements must be met:

-• •Income: The older adult’s gross income does not exceed the cutoff amount in a given tax year.
+• The older adult’s gross income does not exceed the cutoff amount in a given tax year.

-• •Living arrangements: If the older adult is a parent or relative, they have lived with the taxpayer for over six months.
+• If the older adult is a parent or relative, they have lived with the taxpayer for over six months.
 If the older adult is not a relative, they have lived with the taxpayer for the entire tax year.

 Family caregivers and employment taxes

-In some cases, family member caregivers are classified as independent contractors or self-employed rather than employees of the older adult.
+Some family member caregivers are classified as independent contractors or self-employed rather than employees of the older adult.
 Generally, family caregivers will not owe self-employment tax as long as they are not providing services as part of an adult day care or other caregiving business.